artsandmetaphysics/goodlifeodyssey/_documents/the-future-of-art.md

 This isn't to say I think painting is dead.
 A painting can be viewed as a single image contained in a movie or a video game.
 The ideas that have been explored in painting over the centuries will surely be applied to the higher dimensionality forms of art, such as video games.
 The exchange will likely be bi-directional as well.

-Paintings and other lower dimensional forms of art have an advantage over video games and movies---we have limited time and our minds are finite, so although the possibilities are larger for a video game, artists (especially working alone) and viewers may not be able to take advantage of the space, and the pure dimensional advantages may be limited.
+Paintings and other lower dimensional forms of art have an advantage over video games and movies—we have limited time and our minds are finite, so although the possibilities are larger for a video game, artists (especially working alone) and viewers may not be able to take advantage of the space, and the pure dimensional advantages may be limited.

 Teams of people working together certainly can.
 I believe that a great movie, while certainly different, can compete favorably with a great painting.
 To the painting lover this may sound like sacrilege, but consider that a great movie provides potentially hours of entertainment.
 Despite my love for paintings, I have never stared at one for hours.
 Also, a great documentary about a subject can stir me more strongly than a painting can.
 A great movie can more consistently stir my emotions than paintings can.
 Movies can contain stories, and they can educate.

 One way in which I like paintings better than movies is that they are apart from time.
 They give me time to reflect, and to think about myself.
 I can investigate the colors and forms and textures in the painting in detail.

 Forms of art that exist in time don't allow this.
-I can't experience a sound statically outside of time---it only exists in time.
+I can't experience a sound statically outside of time—it only exists in time.
 Similarly for a movie, while I can pause and examine a frame, the evolution of the frames is most interesting.
 Paintings are calmer and more patient.
 Video games can have both.
 Carefully crafted experiences and locations in a virtual reality can cause the viewer to reflect, while at other times control can be taken from the viewer, and they can be forced to view a particular scene.

 Because videos and video games usually require the cooperation of many people, they are expensive to build.
 The high cost of development adds pressure on video game developers and producers to stay close to the beaten path, to only explore the well-beaten corner of the space of all possible movies.